-Some measures - the requirement of masks and social distancing - remain for the time being (until July I) in public transport and inside stores: people walking or exercising in the park without masks has become a common sight once again.
-No doubt there were - and still are - divergent views on where to go from here to restart the economy and passed.
+Some measures - the requirement of masks and social distancing - remain for the time being (until July 1) in public transport and inside stores: people walking or exercising in the park without masks has become a common sight once again.
+No doubt there were - and still are - divergent views on where to go from here to restart the economy and return life fully "back to normal".
+There are questions if that will even be possible given the lack of a vaccine or more effective treatment.
+Perhaps there will be a new "normal" in which we learn to live with the threat and possibilities of a second wave as many epidemiologists have warned.
+So far, luckily, no signs of a second wave have emerged, although that could change in the autumn.